timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_ScrollViewer_BringIntoViewOnFocusChange.md

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>
 true to use a behavior that brings focused items into view. false to use a behavior that focused items do not automatically scroll into view.
+The default is true.

+## Remarks
-The default is true.BringIntoViewOnFocusChange can either be set explicitly on a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>, or a the attached <code language="cs">ScrollViewer.BringIntoViewOnFocusChange</code> property can be set on an element that hosts a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>.
+BringIntoViewOnFocusChange can either be set explicitly on a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>, or a the attached <code language="cs">ScrollViewer.BringIntoViewOnFocusChange</code> property can be set on an element that hosts a <a href="T_Avalonia_Controls_ScrollViewer">ScrollViewer</a>.

 ## See Also